£5.00 plus booking fee

 - Book Tickets

-This event will take place in the Cathedral library and won't be streamed or recorded.
-The doors will open at 6.15pm and copies of Hunting the Falcon: Henry VIII, Anne Boleyn and the Marriage That Shook Europe will be available to buy on the evening and Caspar will kindly be signing them.
+This talk will take place in the Cathedral library and won't be streamed or recorded.
+Copies of A Book of Noises: Notes on the Auraculous will be available to purchase on the evening and Caspar will kindly be signing them.